 After the war Vin’s family published some of his letters and his flying log in a memorial book, and a copy of this is held in the RAF Museum in Hendon.
 We have a facsimile which will be on display on the window sill next to Vin’s memorial.

-Also, some words from the Archdeacon's homily on this occasion:
+Below are some words from the Archdeacon's homily on 14 May 2017:

 "When Jesus tells his disciples on the night before he died "Let not your hearts be troubled, trust in God and trust also in me", he was not saying that there would not be trial or darkness, anger, hate or suffering ahead but that in all the times of trail and darkness, anger, hate and suffering we are never alone but Jesus is there with us with his hands outstretched willing us to place our hands into his hand, our lives into his life.

 24 years ago, a young man of 19 years' old was slain in the streets of our great city.
 It was just another night in the month of April, with a young man standing waiting for a bus.
 His name was Stephen.
 As he lay on the cold hard pavement of a south London street, his life ebbing from his pierced body, a stranger (a woman) came and held his dying body and whispered over and over again as he slipped from this world to the next the words "Jesus loves you".
 The death of this young man, Stephen Lawrence, in the last decade of the 20th centry has had a profound influence on British society.